- The average cost of car insurance in Michigan is $2,266 a year or $189 per month, based on our data analysis.

 Average cost of auto insurance in Michigan by coverage level

-In Michigan, the cost of car insurance can vary depending on how much coverage you purchase.
-Michigan drivers need at least the minimum insurance coverage limits of 50/100/10 to legally drive.
+In Michigan, car insurance rates can differ depending on how much coverage you choose.
+Drivers in Michigan are required by law to have minimum insurance coverage limits of 50/100/10 to drive legally.

 While liability insurance protects you from financial loss by covering legal defense and damages if you’re found responsible for causing injury or property damage to others, it doesn’t protect your vehicle or passengers.